 Shock advertising will get customers’ attention by attacking something they feel passionate about or value based on their social media beliefs.

 Every business decision has flaws and positives; shock advertising is no different.

 It’s not only degrading your reputation but also very unethical.
 Not only will you alienate your mainstream clients, but you also risk losing your customer base completely.

-Shock advertising will not only affect your reputation or the business, but other people involved as well.
+Shock advertising will affect not only your reputation or the business but other people involved as well.
 It can single-handedly ruin people’s lives.

 There are always more creative marketing solutions to use rather than risking it with shock advertising.